 Roofing including roof space

-Repair category 1
+Repair category 2

-Notes The condition of the roof tiles appears consistent with their age and type of material.
-Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-ROOF SPACE: No significant defects evident.
+The mortar at roof verges is weathered and worn and requires repointing.
+ROOF SPACE:- No significant defects evident.